David Coburn (politician): Political career

 In April 2015, a Wikipedia account operated by Coburn's office was blocked indefinitely for edit warring over Coburn's Wikipedia article.
 Coburn claimed he had directed one of his staff to make the changes in order to clear the page of "garbage" and "nonsense"; some news outlets attribute those edits to Coburn himself.

 In the 2015 general election, Coburn stood for the Falkirk constituency.
 During the campaign, he came out in favour of fracking in the area, in the face of local concerns.
 He won 3.0% of the vote.

-In the 2016 Scottish Parliament election, Coburn was UKIP’s lead candidate for the Highlands and Islands Region.
-He was unsuccessful, as were all the other UKIP candidates in that election, with the party getting only 2.0% votes nation-wide.
+UKIP contested the 2016 Scottish Parliament election, standing list-only candidates in the eight electoral regions.
+Coburn, himself, was UKIP's lead candidate for the Highlands and Islands region.During the campaign, Coburn was accused of 'hand-picking' candidates for the different regions.
+He denied this, claiming that UKIP's director, Paul Oakden, would be selecting candidates instead.
+Oakden disputed this, telling members in a leaked email that: "“The NEC, who will ultimately decide the final lists have determined that the UKIP Leader in Scotland should devise a list, including candidate rankings for each region of Scotland.”
+Ultimately, the party was unsuccessful in securing any seats, receiving 2% of list votes in total.In Coburn's own region, UKIP polled 5,344 votes (2.6%), finishing sixth.

 In July 2016, Coburn declared his support for Steven Woolfe in UKIP's leadership election to replace Nigel Farage.

 In the 2017 general election, Coburn unsuccessfully ran for Kirkcaldy and Cowdenbeath, securing just 1.2% of the vote and losing his deposit in the race.

 On 7 December 2018, Coburn quit UKIP and became an independent MEP.
 He joined the Brexit Party in February 2019 but did not seek re-election in the 2019 European Parliament election and stood down as an MEP on 1 July 2019 prior to the conclusion of the UK formally withdrawing from the EU.
 Following the 2019 general election, Coburn applied to join the Scottish Conservatives but was rejected on the instruction of party leader Jackson Carlaw.